 - The M.D. insisted that his PA had left by 4 o'clock.

-The Tendency: Use Full Stops / Period in UpperCase Abbreviations but Not in Lowercase
+The Tendency: Do Not Use Full Stops / Period in Uppercase Abbreviations but Use Them in Lowercase Abbreviations

 Abbreviations made up of capital letters tend not to have full stops, but abbreviations made up of lowercase letters tend to have them.
 For example: